Sangeetha2022/github/docs/design/shareable-features/featuring-sharing-hdd.md

 ## Definition and Intended use

 - What is a reusable feature?
-  A reusable feature is a piece of function that can be shared/reused between projects
+  A reusable feature is a piece of functionality that can be shared/reused between projects

 - Intended Use